 Great Lakes Genetics Lab

 I received my B.S. in Aquacultural Engineering from the Universidad Autonoma de Guadalajara, and a M.S. in Biology from Central Michigan University.
-My previous academic research has included Nutritional efficiency on freshwater crustaceans, developmental biology of marine shrimp, and proteomic research.
+My earlier academic research included Nutritional efficiency on freshwater crustaceans, developmental biology of marine shrimp, and proteomic research.
 An aquatic enthusiast at heart, I joined Dr. Stepien's Great Lakes Genetics/Genomics Laboratory at the Lake Erie Center to focus on yellow perch and percid population genetics and stock assessments for the Great Lakes, particularly Lake Erie and its tributaries.
 My interests include genome to proteome databases/mapping, applied genomics, QTL determination in animal species of commercial relevance and aquacultural research.
 I completed my Ph.D. dissertation, "Population genetic structure and biogeographic patterns in the yellow perch Perca flavescens," in October 2011.
 I received the IAGLR Scholarship award and was one of 20 students selected to compete for best paper at the American Fisheries Society.
 Dr. Stepien encouraged me to apply for the Knauss Fellowship, where I worked in Washington D.C. for the final year of my Ph.D.
 I published three first-authored papers with Dr. Stepien on my dissertation work on yellow perch, in the Journal of Great Lakes Research, Molecular Ecology, and the Canadian Journal of Fisheries and Aqauatic Sciences.

 I enjoy most outdoors activities, including backpacking, canoeing, and Steelhead/Salmon flyfishing.

 I have lived near Lake Erie most of my life and knew I wanted to play a role in maintaining a healthy ecosystem.
 It was during my internship in the summer of 2006 at USGS in their Lake Erie Biological Station that I decided I wanted to work with freshwater fish.
 After receiving my B.S. from Bowling Green State University in Environmental Science, I started my M.S. in Biology with an ecological focus at the University of Toledo in the Great Lakes Genetics/Genomics Lab at the Lake Erie Center.
 This expertise led to my current position at the US Fish and Wildlife Service.

 I began my research at UT as an undergraduate, as part of the NSF’s REU program, in the summer of 2007 at the Lake Erie Center in Dr. Stepien's Great Lakes Genetics/Genomics Lab.
 I then went on to become an M.S. student, graduating in 2011.
 I tested for genetically distinct spawning groups of Lake Erie walleye (Sander vitreus) to determine if the genetic composition of spawning runs is temporally and spatially consistent.
-I focused on sites in Lake Erie, and tested the western basin Maumee and Sandusky River and eastern basin Van Buren Bay runs from 1995, 1998, 2001, 2003, and 2006 to date.
+I focused on sites in Lake Erie, and tested the western basin Maumee and Sandusky River and eastern basin Van Buren Bay runs from 1995, 1998, 2003, 2007, and 2008.
 I extracted DNA from fin clip samples taken by government agencies for the past 13 years during their catch and release programs, amplifying DNA from highly variable nuclear microsatellite loci with the Polymerase Chain Reaction (PCR), identifying the alleles, and comparing among spawning group locations and years.
 I published results from this work with Dr. Stepien in Transactions of the American Fisheries Society in 2012.
 I also was an NSF-sponsored graduate mentor for two years in the program "Graduate Fellows in High School STEM Education: An Environmental Science Learning Community at the Land-Lake Ecosystem Interface", where I worked with Paulette Cole at TECHs (Toledo Early College High School).

-My interests center on questions of adaptation and evolution, focusing on the evolution of invasiveness and plasticity, using aquatic organisms as model systems.
-To address these questions, I make use of molecular and ecological studies to identify and track changes in populations.
-I have recently become very interested in native fish and mussel conservation, and would like to examine the historical forces that drove their radiations.
-Finally, I am interested in examining the interface between evolution and religion, and in finding ways to educate lay audiences on evolutionary principles.
+My interests centered on questions of adaptation and evolution, focusing on the evolution of invasiveness and plasticity, using aquatic organisms as model systems.
+To address these questions, I made use of molecular and ecological studies to identify and track changes in populations.
+I have been very interested in environmental policy in the Great Lakes and Oceans.
+I currently am a federal program administrator at Sea Grant in Washington D.C.
+I began that career trajectory with Dr. Stepien's encouragement to become a Sea Grant Knauss Fellow in 2009.

-My research projects focused on the Laurentian Great Lakes and the Ponto-Caspian species suite that is invading the region.
-These include the zebra and quagga mussels and the round and tubenose gobies.
-I utilized mitochondrial and nuclear markers to elucidate population relationships and biogeographic pathways.
+My research projects focused on the Laurentian Great Lakes and the Ponto-Caspian species suite that has invaded the region.
+These included the zebra and quagga mussels and the round and tubenose gobies.
+I utilized mitochondrial and nuclear DNA markers to elucidate population relationships and biogeographic pathways.
 I received an IAGLR Scholarship award and presented at many conferences while in the GLGL, including AFS, IAGLR, and ASIH.
 I then completed a Sea Grant Knauss Fellowship at Sea Grant in Washington D.C.
 I published as first author with Dr. Stepien in Molecular Ecology (2008 and 2009) and Biological Invasions (2010).

-My research interests lie mainly around the evolution, biogeography, systematics and population genetics of marine fishes, although I have recently become interested with freshwater fishes as well.
-I have previously worked on the population genetics of an invasive species of Asian goby along the California coast.
+My research interests lie mainly around the evolution, biogeography, systematics and population genetics of fishes.
+For my M.S. degree at California State University Long Beach, I worked on the population genetics of an invasive species of Asian goby along the California coast.
 For my Ph.D. dissertation I worked on the systematics and population genetics of gobies that are invasive in the Great Lakes and native to the Ponto-Caspian region.
 I also am interested in the use of computer models in both population genetics and fisheries biology.
 I currently work as a subcontractor for the USGS in Gainesville Florida on Invasive Species.

 Former GLGL Research Technician